Nissan GT-R Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Nissan GT-R insurance rates for additional coverage choices and driver risks.
+The chart below illustrates estimated Nissan GT-R insurance rates for additional coverage choices and driver risks.

-- Selecting more expensive low deductibles for physical damage coverage costs an additional $310 each year
+- Using low deductibles for physical damage coverage will cost an extra $310 each year

-- Higher-risk drivers with serious driving violations could pay at least $2,694 or more
+- Higher-risk drivers who are prone to accidents and violations could pay at least $2,694 or more

-- The cost with full coverage for a teenage driver with full coverage can be $4,670 or more
+- Policy cost for full coverage for a teenage driver can be $4,670 or more

-Insurance rates for a Nissan GT-R can also vary considerably based on the trim level of your GT-R, your driving characteristics, and deductibles and policy limits.
+Car insurance rates for a Nissan GT-R also range considerably based on your risk profile, the model year and trim level, and deductibles and policy limits.

-An older driver with a clean driving record and high physical damage deductibles may only pay around $1,200 a year for full coverage.
-Rates are much higher for teen drivers, where even without any violations or accidents they can expect to pay as much as $4,600 a year.
+More mature drivers with no driving violations and high deductibles may only pay around $1,200 a year, or $100 per month, for full coverage.
+Rates are much higher for teenagers, where even good drivers will be charged as much as $4,600 a year.
 View Rates by Age

-Where you live has a huge impact on Nissan GT-R insurance rates.
-A driver around age 40 might see rates as low as $960 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,780 on average in Michigan, New York, and Louisiana.
+Your home state has a huge impact on Nissan GT-R insurance rates.
+A driver around age 40 might see rates as low as $810 a year in states like Vermont, Wisconsin, and North Carolina, or be forced to pay as much as $1,680 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |